 Enhancing data quality through the NJR audit process

-NJR data completeness and quality audits
+NJR data quality audits for data completeness

 The NJR Quality Data Provider Scheme

 The ‘NJR Quality Data Provider’ (DQP) scheme has been devised to offer hospitals public recognition for achieving excellence in supporting patient safety standards through their compliance with the mandatory NJR data submission quality audit process.

 To gain DQP status hospitals are required to meet targets for best practice, increase engagement and awareness of the importance of quality data collection and embed the ethos that thorough and accurate data ultimately enables the NJR to develop improved patient outcomes.
 By awarding the NJR Quality Data Provider certificates annually at the end of the audit process, the scheme rewards only those hospitals who have achieved our stringent targets.

 You can find out more about the award achievement criteria here

 If awarded, the emblem seen on the left-hand side of this page is also placed on their hospital dashboard page on the NJR’s Surgeon and Hospital Profile website, here.
 The website displays orthopaedic data, which is published on an annual basis, for hospitals where any joint replacement operations are carried out, in the geographical areas where the NJR is operational.
 We also provide the emblem for the hospital’s own website and support for promotion through both their own and NJR media channels.